 Some products might not be available in your country or region.

-(Past)

-Some products might not be available in your country or region.

-Surface Laptop, new Surface Pro, Surface Pro LTE, Surface Studio, Surface Book, Surface Book 2, and Surface Pro 4 use a new firmware interface called Surface UEFI (Unified Extensible Firmware Interface).
+Surface Laptop, new Surface Pro, Surface Pro with LTE Advanced, Surface Go, Surface Studio, Surface Book, Surface Book 2, and Surface Pro 4 use a new firmware interface called Surface UEFI (Unified Extensible Firmware Interface).